How to Find Closed Captioning Jobs from Home

 What Skills Are Required to Be a Closed Captioner?

 While captioning specific training isn’t necessarily needed, you do need to have experience.
-Closed captioning isn’t an entry-level job.
-You’ll need to have had a past job that involved typing, ideally, transcription.
+Closed captioning isn’t usually an entry-level job, and instead, you should have had a past job that involved typing, ideally, transcription.

 There are certificate programs, such as in court reporting that can increase your skill and marketability.
 At the very least, you should have knowledge of the industry you’ll be captioning in as you’ll be using the industry language and writing for a specific audience.

 The ability to type fast and accurately is crucial in becoming a closed captioner.
 Usually you’ll need to take a test to prove your typing prowess.
-Many jobs have a set typing speed, sometimes up to 220 words per minute, with 98 percent accuracy.
+Many jobs have a set typing speed requirement, sometimes up to 220 words per minute, with 98 percent accuracy.
+You can test your skills using a free online typing test such as at TypingTest.com.

 A great command of the English language is also usually required, although there are more captioning jobs popping up that also look for fluency in other languages, such as Spanish.

-What Tools or Equipment Are Needed to Work at Home as a Closed Captioner?
+What Tools or Equipment Are Needed Closed Captioning Jobs?

 In most cases, the company will not provide you with the equipment needed to work from home in closed captioning, so you’ll need to have or obtain the tools of the job.
 This can vary some depending on the job, but common equipment includes: